soy-luisen/GalaxyHubble/README.md

 deconvolution algorithm.
 The tests carried out provide data with which it can be stated that the U-Net network model is the one that offers the best results in this context.

-###CONTENTS
+### CONTENTS
 This is the code developed for the master's thesis of artificial intelligence.

 **main**

-|--arquitecturas.py Code of definition of neural network architectures.
+*arquitecturas.py* Code of definition of neural network architectures.

-|--dataset.py Code for dataset management
+*dataset.py* Code for dataset management

-|--ejecucion.py Code for training, statistics and visualization tasks
+*ejecucion.py* Code for training, statistics and visualization tasks

-|--paper-deep-learning-as-an-alternative-to-the-deconvolution-of-images-of-galaxies-captured-with-the-hubble-space-telescope.pdf
+*paper-deep-learning-as-an-alternative-to-the-deconvolution-of-images-of-galaxies-captured-with-the-hubble-space-telescope.pdf*
 Scientific article describing the work done

 **dataset**

 Folder with dataset files.
 They can be donwloaded from https://1drv.ms/f/s!Aj2cPpzQoR9fkOgfgkVYXQq2Qw828w?e=2XRlPF

 **pretrained_models**

 Folder with pretraining models files.
 Others can be donwloaded from https://1drv.ms/f/s!Aj2cPpzQoR9fkOgfgkVYXQq2Qw828w?e=2XRlPF

 **results**

 Some examples of results.